Ball-and-disk integrator: Invention and early use

 The basic concept of the ball-and-disk integrator was first described by James Thomson, brother of William Thomson, 1st Baron Kelvin.
 William used the concept to build the Harmonic Analyser in 1886.
 This system was used to calculate the coefficients of a Fourier series representing inputs dialled in as the positions of the balls.
 The inputs were set to measured tide heights from any port being studied.
 The output was then fed into a similar machine, the Harmonic Synthesiser, which spun several wheels to represent the phase of the contribution from the sun and moon.
 A wire running along the top of the wheels took the maximum value, which represented the tide in the port at a given time.
 Thomson mentioned the possibility of using the same system as a way to solve differential equations, but realized that the output torque from the integrator was too low to drive the required downstream systems of pointers.

-A number of similar systems followed, notably those of Leonardo Torres Quevedo, a Spanish physicist who built several machines for solving real and complex roots of polynomials; and Michelson and Stratton, whose Harmonic Analyser performed Fourier analysis, but using an array of 80 springs rather than Kelvin integrators.
+A number of several systems followed, notably those of Leonardo Torres Quevedo, a Spanish physicist who built analog machines for solving real and complex roots of polynomials; and Michelson and Stratton, whose Harmonic Analyser performed Fourier analysis, but using an array of 80 springs rather than Kelvin integrators.
 This work led to the mathematical understanding of the Gibbs phenomenon of overshoot in Fourier representation near discontinuities.